Mice get everywhere! It is a constant battle to get rid of them.

 Tidy the garage up by removing as many nesting items as possible.
 Things such as boxes, paper, and clothing should be removed or stored correctly.

 A clean and tidy garage will reduce the number of places for mice to hide.
 If a mouse still feels exposed, they will not see your garage as a place for protection.

 Get A Cat

-A cat is a natural predator for mice.
+A cat is a natural predator of mice.
 I know this is not for everyone, but it is worth considering getting a cat to patrol the perimeter of your garage.

-Don’t worry, this isn’t something you need to train your cat to do!
-Cats are very territorial which means they will be marking out their territory as soon as they can.
-A mouse will pick up on this and will try to avoid this kind of conflict.
+Don’t worry.
+This isn’t something you need to train your cat to do!
+Cats are territorial, meaning they will mark out their territory as soon as possible.
+A mouse will pick up on this and try to avoid this kind of conflict.
 It doesn’t end up like Tom and Jerry.
 The cat usually wins!